Skip to content

 There’s a castle in the cemetery, but most people never see it.
 Stuck in a corner down a dead-end aisle, the organization whose members are be buried here often go unnoticed.

 The Calpense Association for Mutual Assistance was one of many groups formed by immigrants from a specific region in Europe to assist new arrivals from their hometown.
 These organizations founded hospitals (important when immigrants could speak little Spanish) & gave women an outlet away from the home.
-So where did the Calpenses come from?
+So who were the Calpenses?

 Phoenicians trading in the Mediterranean 3,000 years ago christened a landmark mountain “Calpe.”
-Called Gibraltar today, it has been a part of the British Commonwealth since the early 1700s.
-The castle design originated from a coat of arms granted by Queen Isabel—the same one who funded the voyage of Columbus.
-Remember it was Spanish territory at that time.
-The coat of arms became incorporated into the current Gibraltar flag & then reproduced in Recoleta Cemetery.
-The vault is a perfect copy of the castle:
+Called Gibraltar today, the British Commonwealth has controlled “the Rock” since the early 1700s.
+The mausoleum’s castle design originated from a coat of arms granted by Queen Isabel —the same one who funded the voyage of Columbus— since the area belonged to at that time.
+That original coat of arms was incorporated into the modern Gibraltar flag, then reproduced in Recoleta Cemetery.
+The vault is a perfect copy:

 City of Gibraltar, post

-The hanging key also forms part of the vault… look down at the doorstep to see it:
+The hanging key on the coat of arms also forms part of the vault… look down at the doorstep to find it:

 Asociación Calpense, Recoleta Cemetery

-The interior is wide & spacious, & the stained glass on the back wall is worth checking out:
+The interior is wide & spacious, & the stained glass on the back wall is worth a peek inside:

 Asociación Calpense, Recoleta Cemetery